tibo8f/event_platform/README.md

 Then we can go to vercel, in the environment variables in settings and paste our WEBHOOK_SECRET= with the secret signing.
 After changing an environment variable we have to redeploy the project.
 So go to deployments and redeploy.

 Go to Clerk dashboard and make sure to delete all the already existing user because those users were created before we hocked it up to our database.

+On mongoDb redo the connect if the database schema doesn't appear on the collections.